ICI3D/ICI3D.github.io/_includes/MedPH/schedule.md

 Assignments

+- Install R and R Studio (if not already installed)
+- Complete Introduction to R Studio tutorial
 - Complete [Tutorial I](#computerlabs) – due Tues AM **email to Zinhle at zinhle@aims.ac.za**
 - Review material on Academic Integrity and Plagiarism (see Assignments tab for more details)